everhartlab/sclerotinia-review-2017/manuscript/review.md

 Perhaps one of the most widely recognized hypotheses is that a decoupling of MCG and haplotype is a sign of recombination [@Kohli1992-pe; @Milgroom1996-we; @Phillips2002-pq; @Schafer2006-ph].
 This concept has been demonstrated in the chestnut blight fungus *Cryphonectria parasitica* by comparing genetic similarity within VCG to randomly-assigned groups [@Milgroom1996-we; @Liu1996-dr].
 Using this hypothesis, Schafer and Kohn [@Schafer2006-ph] specified expected relationships between MCG and haplotype under different reproductive scenarios.
-Clonal populations are expected to correlated 1:1 or have closely related haplotypes within MCG due to clonal expansion.
+Clonal populations are expected to correlate 1:1 or have closely related haplotypes within MCG due to clonal expansion.
 However, in recombining populations, “...except for isolates from adjacent plants, the expectation is that each isolate sampled is either incompatible with all other isolates or is part of an intransitive[^2] MCG and each isolate either has a unique fingerprint or a fingerprint associated with more than one MCG” [@Schafer2006-ph].

 ![